Edited by: Stella Shon

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Airlines love to make the boarding process distinctly theirs by doing things their own way, so having a clear picture of the boarding procedures of every airline you fly can be a bit of a challenge.

-Delta Air Lines has always been a little bit different.
-You can even see it in their name, where they use two words instead of the single word “Airlines.”
+Delta Air Lines has always tried to be different.
+You can see it in the name, where 2 words are used for “Air Lines” instead of the single word “Airlines.”
 And when it comes to boarding, Delta does things differently, too.

 We know the terms, we understand the procedures, and we’ll make sure that you do, too.
-Let’s take a look at the details of the Delta Air Lines boarding process, and you’ll be ready to go and comfortably board your flight the next time you fly with them.
+Let’s take a look at the details of the Delta Air Lines boarding process, and you’ll be ready the next time you fly.

 We can only assume this leads to some cranky passengers who have boarding zone 1, but see 6 different groups of people get on the plane ahead of them.

 Here are the details of who is eligible to board the plane in each of the groups that Delta uses, so you’ll know what to expect.
 You’ll never be that cranky passenger wondering why you aren’t on board yet!

 |First Class or Delta Premium Select||